 Hillsborough is a wealthy Peninsula town halfway between San Francisco and Palo Alto.
 It is on the hills overlooking the Bay, just above San Mateo and Burlingame.
 Beginning with the formation of the Burlingame Country Club in 1893, Hillsborough society flourished around this area, with many of San Francisco’s most influential citizens commuting to country leisure via the newly minted Burlingame Train Depot.
 Several magnificent estates remain, including La Dolphine, orginally built for George Newhall by Lewis Hobart in 1913, then on 20 acres and known as Newmar.

 A few communities, however, were still the provinces of the rich, particularly old San Francisco money.
 Old San Francisco money styled themselves as very European, and flashing wealth in public was frowned upon, but debutante balls were a place where conspicuous consumption was not forbidden.
-In the picture above, I suspect that the necklaces the Mattel sisters are wearing were not costume jewelry.
+In the picture above, I suspect that the necklaces the Mattei sisters are wearing were not costume jewelry.
 Hillsborough was by far the toniest and richest community in the South Bay, followed closely by Atherton, where Bob Weir grew up.
-Nonetheless, save for a few families, possibly including the Mattels, most residents of Hillsborough and Atherton were not crazy rich in the way that Silicon Valley residents are today.
+Nonetheless, save for a few families, possibly including the Matteis, most residents of Hillsborough and Atherton were not crazy rich in the way that Silicon Valley residents are today.

 |The Good News perform at a debutante ball, with their strobe-light-ready clothing.
 The caption from a forgotten newspaper says "Peninsula Deb Janet Laird, Steve Boyden dance to the Big Beat"--clipping courtesy Tim Abbot|